pstjohn/d3flux/README.md

 This package implements a d3.js based visualization tool for cobrapy models.

+*Note*: This is still very much alpha software.
+Many things won't work :)

 ## Install
-Install via pip:
+Install via pip (not recommended at this point..):
 ```
 pip3 install d3flux
 ```

-Or, setup a development version by cloning the repo
+Or, setup a development version by cloning the repo (do this)

 ```
 git clone git@github.com:pstjohn/d3flux.git